JehuShaw/QuixNet/README.md

 Currently supports Window 64-bit systems and linux ubuntu 64-bit systems.
 Communication between nodes uses protobuf, zeromq, but communication with clients uses Socket TCP.
 Database currently only supports mysql.

 The server architecture can look at some of the files in the doc directory.
-The current documentation is quite simple,  follow-up will continue to complete the document and continue to improve the project.

-Interested friends can contact me:
+Friends who are interested or have questions can contact me :
 Email: kongke84@outlook.com Tencent QQ: 183708457

 # Why use QuixNet